singleron-RD/CeleScope/doc/assay/multi_dynaseq.md

 - `{sample}.substitution.txt` Tab-separated table of the overall conversion rates.

 ### replacement
-- `{sample}.labeled.h5ad` h5ad file contains ['total', 'labeled', 'unlabeled'] layers and TOR rate of each cell/gene.
-- `{sample}_labeled_feature_bc_matrix` The labeled expression matrix of cell barcodes & all features in Matrix Market Exchange Formats. (will be deprecated in future versions)
-- `{sample}_unlabeled_feature_bc_matrix` The unlabeled expression matrix of cell barcodes & all features in Matrix Market Exchange Formats. (will be deprecated in future versions)
 - `{sample}_labeled_detail.txt`  tab-delimited  file:
     - Barcode: Cell barcode sequence
     - UMI: UMI sequence